 This is occurring everywhere and not just at startups (like I thought).
 According to the LinkedIn listings I saw, American Express, A&E and Bank of America want Node server developers as well.

-Indeed is the best job search tool right now
+Indeed is the best online job search tool